5 Form Mistakes You Don't Know You're Making

 1. Over-Pulling On Pull-ups and Pulldowns

 Both beginners and advanced lifters alike try to pull too far and too high on vertical pulling motions such as pull-ups and lat pulldowns.
+When this occurs, 1 of 2 things typically occurs.
+Either the individual has to move into internal rotation of the shoulder joint, protraction, and shoulder elevation to varying degrees, or they have to allow excessive lumbar arch to occur.
+None of these should or will occur when proper range of motion are implemented.
 Rather than trying to touch the bar to your chest or reaching your chin over the bar (both of which can produce dysfunctional mechanics), the goal should be to achieve proper upper back and lat activation.
 This requires several components.

 Create ample t-spine extension.
 This is particularly true in the contracted position.
 This helps centrate the glenohumeral joint.
 Lack of t-spine extension facilitates a very unstable shoulder joint and allows excessive range of motion and faulty mechanics to take place.
 This is largely why many lifters touch the bar to their chest when performing pull-ups and pulldowns.
 This in no way indicates strong levels of mobility or strength, but instead indicates faulty activation patterns and dysfunctional movement.

-- The bar should NOT touch the chest.
+The bar should NOT touch the chest.
 By incorporating these cues, the pulldown or pull-up range of motion will actually be more compact than what most lifters assume.
-In fact, proper vertical pulling mechanics during the concentric phase ends with the bar stopping one to several inches above chest height rather than touching the chest.
+In fact, proper vertical pulling mechanics during the concentric phase ends with the bar stopping several inches above chest height (somewhere between mid-face and lower chin level) rather than touching the chest or going significantly below chin level.

 2. Pseudo Elbow Tuck